 Tyler is a film student who is obsessed with the lost 1980s horror film ‘The Hills Run Red’.
 It was the one and only film made by director William Wyler Concannon.
 Both Concannon and all prints of the film vanished twenty years ago after a handful of screenings.
 Tyler is determined to find a print and sets out to make a documentary about his search.
 He tracks down Concannon’s daughter Alexa where she works as a stripper.
 First cleaning Alexa out of her drug habit, he then gathers his girlfriend Serina and best friend Lalo and they set out following Alexa’s directions to visit the locations that were used in the film.
 However, as they do so, it appears that Babyface, the hulking deranged masked killer from the film, is alive and stalking them.

-The Hills Run Red is another of the films from Dark Castle Entertainment, who have gained a reasonable profile in the 00s, having produced the likes of House on Haunted Hill (1999), Thir13en Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005), The Reaping (2007), Return to House on Haunted Hill (2007), Orphan (2009), Splice (2010), The Apparition (2012) and The Factory (2012), as well as several non-horror efforts with Guy Ritchie’s RocknRolla (2008), Ninja Assassin (2009), Whiteout (2009) and a number of action films.
+The Hills Run Red is another of the films from Dark Castle Entertainment, who have gained a reasonable profile in the 00s, having produced the likes of House on Haunted Hill (1999), Thir13en Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005), The Reaping (2007), Return to House on Haunted Hill (2007), Orphan (2009), Splice (2010), The Apparition (2012), The Factory (2012) and Seance (2021), as well as several non-horror efforts with Guy Ritchie’s RocknRolla (2008), Ninja Assassin (2009), Whiteout (2009) and a number of action films.
 Unlike most of Dark Castle’s other films, The Hills Run Red played briefly at the Seattle International Film Festival and then went directly to dvd release.
 For some reason, the screenplay is listed as a ‘teleplay’, suggesting that the film was made for television – probably cable due to the fact that there is a considerable amount of toplessness and gore.

 Director Dave Parker is a relative newcomer who had previously made the compilation film Bimbo Movie Bash (1997), Full Moon’s Kraa!
 The Sea Monster (1998) and the zombie film The Dead Hate the Living (2000), as well as the subsequent The Dead Reborn (2013) and It Watches (2016), as well as the Sweet Tooth episode of Tales of Halloween (2015).
 The most interesting name on the credits is that of Splatterpunk author David J. Schow.
 Mostly known for his grim and gore-drenched novels, Schow has written or contributed to a number of film scripts including Leatherface: Texas Chainsaw Massacre III (1990), Critters 3 (1991), Critters 4 (1992), The Texas Chainsaw Massacre: The Beginning (2006) but most promisingly the original The Crow (1994).
 The Hills Run Red is also co-produced by Robert Meyer Burnett, director of the hilarious Star Trek fandom comedy Free Enterprise (1998).